open-source-bootcamp/bootcamp-guide/day1.md

 * Provide tables so attendees can sit and eat together
 * Encourage mentors to sit with attendees rather than have a 'mentors table'.
 Networking is important, so attendees will want to hear the mentors journey into tech and learn from them.

-You can find more suggestions for the catering side of the lunch break in our [catering best practices section below](#catering).
+You can find more suggestions for the catering side of the lunch break in [the catering section in our how to run this event guide](./how-to-run-this-event.md#catering).

 ## Make your first contribution